MaterSim/PyXtal/doc/Usage.rst

 It is possible to supply your own unit cell lattice for a random crystal, via the `pyxtal.lattice.Lattice <pyxtal.lattice.html>`_ class.
-You can define a lattice using either a :math: `3 \times 3` matrix, or 6 cell parameters:
+You can define a lattice using either a 3 x 3 matrix, or 6 cell parameters:

 .. code-block:: Python